Cloud GPU VM Overview

 Template specifications

 You may choose between the following four template sizes.
 The templates can only be used with the Cloud GPU VMs.
 CPU and RAM allocate proportionally to the number of GPUs.
-Resources utilize dedicated cores with limited flexibility.
+Resources use dedicated cores with limited flexibility.

 Warning: Configuration templates are created during provisioning and cannot be changed later.